karlcow/karl-resume/publications.md

 I have published articles at different places in addition to contributions to projects.
 These are a few of them.
 Some of these articles are in French, some in English.

+Most of my professional activity articles are on [otsukare](http://www.otsukare.info/).

 ## Weekly ##

 * A semi-(ir)regular '''review of the Open Web platform''' on [W3C Web site](http://www.w3.org/QA/).